-- 3. NHA may agree, in its sole discretion, to assist the School for a reasonable amount of time, not to exceed ninety (90) days, and for a reasonable fee, with the School's transition to another administrative, managerial, or services arrangement; - 4.
+- 3. Upon termination or expiration of this Agreement, or if this Agreement is terminated due to a Charter revocation, reconstitution, termination or non-renewal, NHA shall, without additional charge: (i) close the books on the then-current school 'fiscal year; (ii) organize and prepare the School's records for transition to the new educational management organization ("ESP"), self-management or dissolution; (iii) provide the School with an updated fixed asset schedule showing all property owned by the School; (iv) provide an updated list of outstanding vendor invoices with total amount owed (including the total outstanding owed by the School to NHA, if any; (v) the amount owed by NHA to the School, if any; (vi) organize and prepare student records for transition to the new ESP, self-management or in the cause of a school closure, transfer to a student's new school as designated by the student's parent / legal guardian or to a person or entity authorized to hold such records; (vii) ensure the closeout of existing grants and the transfer of grant funded property to School, if applicable; and (viii) provide for the orderly transition of employee compensation and benefits to the new ESP or self-management without disruption to staffing, or in the case of school closure, final payment of all employee compensation, benefit and tax obligations related to services provided by NHA to the School; - 4.
 NHA shall, if applicable, reasonably assist the School in the execution of a closure and dissolution plan and cooperate in the closure and dissolution process, including without limitation, in any audits and court or other proceedings related thereto; and - 5.
 The party to whom Confidential Information (as defined below) has been disclosed shall, upon request and at the direction of the disclosing party: (i) return such Confidential Information within thirty (30) days, including any copies thereof, and cease its use; or (ii) destroy such Confidential Information and certify such destruction to the disclosing party, except for a single copy thereof which may be retained for the sole purpose of determining the scope of any obligations incurred under this Agreement, and except where disclosure or retention is required by applicable law.